syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Highlighting-matched-text.md

 ## MultipleOccurrence

-It higlights the matching character that are present everywhere in the suggestionlist for Contains case in SuggestionMode..
+It highlights the matching character that are present everywhere in the suggestion list for Contains case in SuggestionMode.

 {% tabs %}